rajware/rajware.github.io/content/homepageslides/One/index.md

 #     url: /about
 #     first: true
 ---
-Rajware Service Private Limited (RSPL) is a new venture to provide training and consulting services on selected technical topics.
+Rajware Services Private Limited (RSPL) offers training and consulting services on selected IT topics, for organizations and individuals.
 We guarantee both depth and breadth.